Plutonomicon/plutarch-plutus/plutarch-docs/src/Typeclasses/PLiftable.md

   out in a computation involving `Data`)
 * `h` is an instance of both `ToData` and `FromData` (namely, it has a `Data` encoding that we can decode from and encode into)

+### Via `DeriveNewtypePLiftable`

+This helper is for types that have the same representation as some other type that already defined `PLiftable`.
+Instance defined that way will have the same `PlutusRepr`

 ### Manual derivation